Transfusion Reaction

 - Fluids if hypotensive

-- Antibiotics to eradicate Staphylococcus and Gram negatives including Yersinia species
+- Antibiotics to eradicate Staphylococcus and gram negatives including Yersinia species, especially for patients with iron overload

 - DHTR

-- Depends on degree of hemolysis; if profound, management as acute hemolytic reaction.
-If mild, no therapy may be needed.
+- Depends on degree of hemolysis; if profound, management as an acute hemolytic reaction; if mild, no therapy may be needed

 - TRALI

-- Supportive care; usually resolves in 12 to 24 hours
+- Usually resolves in 12 to 24 hours

 - TACO